Agency Adoption - An Overview

 - No criminal record or child abuse allegations.

 Agencies have broadened quite a bit over the years.
-Although some agencies still use the guidelines above, many now offer great flexibility regarding such issues as the age of the adoptive parents, number of existing children, required length of marriage, et cetera.
-Some agencies are as flexible as independent adoption.
+Although some agencies still use the guidelines above, most now offer great flexibility regarding the first three listed areas: adoptive parent age, proof of infertility, number of existing children.
+Many agencies are as flexible as independent adoption.

 Pre-Placement Home Study Requirements.

 All agency adoptions, whether they are through a private or public agency, require a home study of the adoptive parents.
 The home study is in two parts.
 Initially, there is a preplacement home study to determine whether it appears you would be appropriate parents based upon the agency's evaluation of you and your background.
 The satisfactory completion of the preplacement home study is a prerequisite to having a child placed in your home.